danielyang21/Serenity.ai/README.md

-# The-Chungi
+# Serenity.ai
-Repo for Hack The Hill II, The Chungi
+Repo for Hack The Hill II, Serenity.ai